emmercm/www/src/blog/common-markdown-mistakes.md

 ##### **Too many empty lines surrounding blocks**

-Blocks of content need empty lines surrounding them, but only one, even if having more generally doesn't affect rendering.
+Blocks of content need empty lines surrounding them, but only one, even if having more usually doesn't affect rendering.

 Incorrect: